Skip to main content

 Can a loose 20-year-old bridge be replaced with implant-supported work?

 In many cases yes.
-When the supporting bone and tissue can be rebuilt or augmented where needed, replacing the bridge with an implant-supported reconstruction can deliver a stable long-term result that an older bridge cannot match.
+When the supporting bone and tissue can be rebuilt or augmented where needed, replacing the bridge with an implant-supported reconstruction can deliver a stable long-term result that an older bridge can no longer provide.

 What does staged treatment actually mean?